Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

 \subsection{Literature Review}

-An EMS plays a fundamental role in the design, planning, and operation of the OReP2HS.
-Therefore, this topic has attracted global research attention.
+The EMS in the existing works for supporting the production simulation to optimize the configuration of an OReP2HS can be divided into three categories: rule-based, {mathematical} optimization-based, or directly using EMS integrated in commercial planning softwares.

-Some studies proposed a rule-based EMS and conducted year-long production simulations of the OReP2HS.
-Metaheuristic algorithms are then employed to optimize the sizes of the system components.
-For example, Marocco et al. \cite{marocco2020study,marocco2022role,marocco2021optimal} designed a rule-based EMS for an OReP2HS to maintain energy autonomy in remote microgrids.
+Most existing studies design rule-based EMS for OReP2HS operation, a typical logic of such EMS is as follows: when the available renewable power exceeds the minimum load of the ELs, the ELs are started, and their load follows the renewable power with a 5-min or hourly fixed time step.
+Once the ELs reach their maximum capacity, any surplus power is used to charge the BESS.
+Conversely, if the combined power from renewable power and the BESS becomes insufficient to sustain the ELs at their minimum load, the ELs are shut down.
+For example, Marocco et al. \cite{marocco2020study} designed a rule-based EMS for an OReP2HS to maintain energy autonomy in remote microgrids.
 When renewable power exceeds load demand, the BESS is charged first.
 Once the BESS reaches its maximum state of charge (SOC), ELs are started up, and surplus power is directed to hydrogen production.
-The capacities of PVs, WTs, BESS, ELs, and hydrogen tanks (HTs) are optimized using particle swarm optimization (PSO) with hourly time resolution \cite{marocco2022role}.
-A techno-economic analysis, considering the degradation cost of batteries and fuel cells, is presented in \cite{marocco2021optimal}.
-Gandiglio et al. \cite{gandiglio2022life} assessed the environmental benefits of powering an island village with an OReP2HS using the EMS proposed in \cite{marocco2020study}.
-Abdulrahman et al. \cite{al2022hydrogen} used a similar OReP2HS to produce hydrogen for refueling hydrogen-based vehicles in an off-grid residential area in Dhahran, Saudi Arabia.
-A year-long production simulation with hourly time resolution obtained a minimal LCOH of 36.32 USD/kg.
+Based on the same EMS, Gandiglio et al. \cite{gandiglio2022life} assessed the environmental benefits of powering an island village with an OReP2HS.
+Abdulrahman et al. \cite{al2022hydrogen} used a similar OReP2HS to produce hydrogen for refueling hydrogen-based vehicles in an off-grid residential area in Dhahran, Saudi Arabia, and obtained a minimal LCOH of 36.32 USD/kg.
+Under a rule-based EMS, metaheuristic algorithms are usually employed to optimize the sizes of system components.
+For instance, Lu et al. and Marocco et al. \cite{lu2023modeling, marocco2022role} applied particle swarm optimization (PSO) to optimize the capacities of PVs, WTs, BESS, ELs, and hydrogen tanks (HTs) in an OReP2HS.
+Charged system search algorithms \cite{kohole2024optimization}, genetic and gray wolf optimization \cite{mohseni2020economic}, and NSGA-\uppercase\expandafter{\romannumeral2} \cite{xu2020data} are also used for sizing the OReP2HS.
+However, rule-based EMS generally follows static rules, which can not addressing uncertainties of renewable power.
+Besides, it covers only one time-scale, often hourly, which can not capture the transient dynamic of grid-forming BESS and the near-second-level load response capability of ELs.